United Kingdom : Safety by City

 TERRORISM RISK : LOW

-The risk of terrorism is low in Inverness.
+The risk of terrorism is low in Cambridge.
+Of course, the risk of attacks still exists, due to the international position of the city.
 The global risk of terrorist attacks in public areas exists worldwide, so tourists should be vigilant.

 SCAMS RISK : LOW

-The most common scam in Inverness involves fundraising or signing petitions.
+The most common scam in Cambridge involves fundraising or signing petitions.
 Under the guise of good intentions, scammers are actually deceiving tourists and collecting donations in their pockets.

 WOMEN TRAVELERS RISK : LOW

-Women traveling alone can feel quite safe in Inverness.
+Women traveling alone can feel quite safe in Cambridge.
 The main thing is to adhere to the usual precautions and monitor your surroundings.

-Inverness is a relatively safe city to travel to.
+Cambridge is a very safe city to travel to.

 The crime index here is at a low level.

-The main problems are related to dealing drugs and attacks.
+The main problems are related to drug trafficking and petty theft.

-Do I Need a Visa to Visit Inverness?
+Do I Need a Visa to Visit Cambridge?